 Using data from the Municipal Fiscal Indicators collected by the Connecticut Office of Policy and Management (see report titled “Trends in Connecticut Municipal Finance” above), this report investigates unexpected changes in municipal revenues from state transfers.

-The GIS and Analytics Group at WestCOG provides technical and consulting services for the 18 municipalities in the Region along with Mapping and Data information related to transportation, land-use planning, the environment, and demographics.
+The Analytics Department at WestCOG provides technical data services for the 18 municipalities in the Region.
+Services may include Mapping, Modeling, Reporting, and Data Visualization within the sectors of transportation, policy, and urban planning.

 The GIS and Analytics Group at WestCOG is technically skilled with diverse expertise in a variety of domain areas and data types (e.g. environmental, transportation, and land-use).
 In addition to GIS skills and software, we have expertise in data processing, geoprocessing, scripting, image processing, and other analytic areas.
 Contact Michael Towle at firstname.lastname@example.org for more information.